You’re worried about your teenager.

 What Our Clients Have Said About Their Teen Therapy Experience

 I always felt validated.
 My therapist was able to understand and connect and when she had questions for me about something she would phrase them in ways that would help me feel comfortable opening up in session.
 I did individual therapy and then family therapy and both tied together very nicely and they [two therapists] were very organized and great at communicating.

 I’ve learned so much about myself.
 Therapy has helped me solve many problems and lead a healthier lifestyle.

 If you suspect your teen is struggling, or they have asked for support and therapy.
 Don’t wait.
 Call our talented team of teen therapists and get them the help they deserve!
 To meet with a therapist in Rockville, MD, follow these steps:

 - Schedule an intake for your teenager with one of our skilled teen therapists

 - Start helping your teenager feel better now!

 Other Therapy Services at Montgomery County Counseling Center

 Our Rockville, MD counseling center is located near Washington DC and offers a variety of therapy services for the entire family.
-Our mental health services include dialectical behavior therapy (DBT), parent coaching, family therapy, child therapy, and couples counseling.
+Our mental health services include dialectical behavior therapy (DBT), parent coaching, family therapy, child therapy, and adult therapy, couples counseling.
 We also offer an online parenting class for parents of struggling teens or young adults.
 Due to COVID-19, we are running a support group for college students, and an Aspiring to Allyship in Anti-Racism group.
 Also, we provide supervision opportunities for mental health professionals seeking their professional license.
 Reach out to our counseling clinic to learn more about the many ways we can help you or your family heal and thrive.

 Join Our Mailing List…